zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

 ## Vague pain on upper-right side abdomin
 - Pending health check requirements, waiting for addressing
 - Possible too much gas in the GI tract, but medical check recommended

+# 2021/9/22
+## WARNING: Eat your breakfast in time
+This is the warning from your second-line psychological infrastructure.
+Plz address this problem in a timely manner